-- (1) Sections M through R apply as specified to students including undergraduate, post baccalaureate, community education, and graduate students.
-For the purposes of this policy, a student is an individual who, having paid the appropriate fee or having the fee officially waived, is enrolled in courses at the University of Oregon or was so enrolled at the time the action grieved occurred: - (a) Work Related Graduate Teaching Fellow Grievances: Graduate students with complaints arising from their employment as Graduate Teaching Fellows shall follow the grievance procedures specified by their applicable collective bargaining agreement; - (b) Student Versus Student Complaints: Students who wish to make a formal complaint against a fellow student or students or a student group (unless the complaint is against a student for actions taken as a University employee) shall use the procedures specified in the Student Conduct Code, Policy III.01.01; - (e) Fees, Fines, and Other Charges: Students with grievances related to the assessment of fines, imposition of charges or the applicability of but not the waiver of fees, shall use the procedures described in Policy 571.060(A) et seq.; - (d) Financial Aid: Students who face the loss, reduction or suspension of financial aid other than as an application against delinquency pursuant to federal, or state law, or published Oregon State Board of Higher Education or University policies or directives, may request a contested case hearing under OAR 571-002-0000 et seq.
-Students with other grievances regarding the administration of Financial Aid may use the procedures described in Section R; [Note: Chapter 571, Division 2 was repealed on December 11, 2014.] - (e) Student Records: Students with complaints about access to or the contents of their student records shall use the procedures described in the University's Student Records Policy, Policy 571.020: - (f) Prohibited Discrimination: Students who believe that one or more University of Oregon employees or agents have acted in a way that constitutes prohibited discrimination (including sexual harassment) shall file any formal grievances under Policy 580.015(R); - (g) Petition Processes: Many University offices and academic units have established petition processes for students who believe an exception to applicable policy or procedures should be made in their special situations.
+- (1) OAR 571-003-0100 through 571-003-0125 apply as specified to students including undergraduate, postbaccalaureate, community education, and graduate students.
+For the purposes of these rules, a student is an individual who, having paid the appropriate fee or having the fee officially waived, is enrolled in courses at the University of Oregon or was so enrolled at the time the action grieved occurred: - (a) Work-Related Graduate Teaching Fellow Grievances: Graduate students with complaints arising from their employment as Graduate Teaching Fellows shall follow the grievance procedures specified by their applicable collective bargaining agreement; - (b) Student Versus Student Complaints: Students who wish to make a formal complaint against a fellow student or students or a student group (unless the complaint is against a student for actions taken as a University employee) shall use the procedures specified in the Student Conduct Code, OAR 571-021-0005 et seq.; - (c) Fees, Fines, and Other Charges: Students with grievances related to the assessment of fines, imposition of charges or the applicability of but not the waiver of fees, shall use the procedures described in OAR 571-060-0005 et seq.; - (d) Financial Aid: Students who face the loss, reduction or suspension of financial aid other than as an application against delinquency pursuant to federal, or state law, or published Oregon State Board of Higher Education or University policies or directives, may request a contested case hearing under OAR 571-002-0000 et seq.
+Students with other grievances regarding the administration of Financial Aid may use the procedures described in OAR 571-003-0125; - (e) Student Records: Students with complaints about access to or the contents of their student records shall use the procedures described in the University's Student Records Policy, OAR 571-020-0005 et seq.; - (f) Prohibited Discrimination: Students who believe that one or more University of Oregon employees or agents have acted in a way that constitutes prohibited discrimination (including sexual harassment) shall file any formal grievances under OAR 580-015-0090; - (g) Petition Processes: Many University offices and academic units have established petition processes for students who believe an exception to applicable policy or procedures should be made in their special situations.
 Students wishing to alter a decision affecting them should contact the office responsible for making the decision to see if there is a procedure established for petitioning for a change.
-The University administration reserves the right to create petition processes that comply with the requirements of Section N or to eliminate petition processes as it deems desirable; - (h) Graduate Student Academic Grievances: A graduate student with an academic grievance including graduate qualifying examinations, comprehensives, dissertation preparation, research evaluation, doctoral orals, or advising relationships shall use the procedures established under Section Q;
+The University administration reserves the right to create petition processes that comply with the requirements of OAR 571-003-0105 or to eliminate petition processes as it deems desirable; - (h) Graduate Student Academic Grievances: A graduate student with an academic grievance including graduate qualifying examinations, comprehensives, dissertation preparation, research evaluation, doctoral orals, or advising relationships shall use the procedures established under OAR 571-003-0120; - (i) Family Housing Grievances: Individual family housing resident's grievances against University Housing shall proceed solely under OAR 571-022-0060; - (j) Other Grievances: A student who believes that one or more University of Oregon agents or employees has acted in an arbitrary manner or has acted in non-compliance with federal or state law, policies, directives, or administrative rules, or has acted in a way that exceeds authority or abuses discretion, to the personal detriment of that student, shall file a grievance under the process described in OAR 571-003-0110 and 571-003-0115.